Exploring the Limits of Machine Learning Classification of Neutron Star Matter Models: Machine-Learning Framework

-The dataset consists of theoretically generated neutron-star models spanning four EOS families: nucleonic matter, strange matter, dark-matter–admixed matter, and hyperonic matter.
-For each EOS family, we generate approximately $190$ stable neutron-star models by sampling the central energy density over a range of values supporting a $\sim1\,M_\odot$ star up to the maximum-mass configuration of the EOS.
-This results in a total dataset size of $\sim 770$ samples across all four EOS families.
-Only configurations on the stable branch of the mass--central-density relation are retained.
-For each stellar configuration, we extract seven physically motivated observables: gravitational mass, stellar radius, fundamental $f$-mode frequency, a quadrupole moment, redshift, the $f$-mode damping time ($\tau$), and the characteristic gravitational-wave strain.
+For each EOS family, approximately $190$ stable stellar configurations are generated by sampling the central energy density over the range that supports stars from $\sim1\,M_\odot$ up to the maximum stable mass.
+This results in a total dataset size of approximately $770$ samples across all classes.
+Only configurations on the stable branch of the mass–central-density relation are retained.
+Although the total dataset size is modest compared to typical deep-learning applications, the parameter space is low-dimensional and fully controlled.
+The present sample size is therefore sufficient to probe class separability and degeneracy structure within the adopted EOS families without requiring large-scale data augmentation.

-Prior to training, samples with missing feature values are removed.
-All features are standardised to zero mean and unit variance using statistics computed from the training set only, which improves numerical conditioning and prevents information leakage.